fleischr/CarbonEmissionsNFTDesign/README.md

 The whitelist to mint NFTs from the contract will belong to members of the organizations

-By default, the minting contract can accommodate an unlimited number of mints

-Ability to mint will be constrained by the block timestamp
+By default, the minting contract can accommodate an unlimited number of mints - but the ability to mint will be constrained by the block timestamp

 ## Emissions NFTS

-Emissions NFTs are minted as token-bound accounts with [ERC-6551](https://eips.ethereum.org/EIPS/eip-6551)
+Emissions NFTs ideally are minted as token-bound accounts with [ERC-6551](https://eips.ethereum.org/EIPS/eip-6551) that are further anchored to a DID registry that supercede the organization.
+That is the ultimate design goal - however prototype development may yet use typical ERC721 or storage smart contract templates as a starter.

 A from-date timestamp and to-date timestamp will be required at mininum for every mint